Delivering effective health financing to support universal health coverage

-1. We support ministries of health to identify and implement health financing solutions to overcome bottlenecks in the health system
+1. We support ministries of health to overcome bottlenecks in the health system

 We work with ministries of health to ensure that scarce public funds are channelled where they are needed most, with minimal delay and maximum efficiency.
-We develop and use a range of analytical tools to identify health system challenges and provide tailored solutions to addressing bottlenecks in the system.
+We develop and use a range of analytical tools to identify health system challenges and provide tailored solutions to addressing bottlenecks.
 For example:

 - We develop funding flow maps for government partners to highlight existing barriers to the efficient flow of funds and the financial gaps to implement current commitments.